PyMDE: Minimum-Distortion Embedding¶

 PyMDE is principled.
 The MDE framework provides principled methods to debug and analyze embeddings.
 These methods can be used to make your embeddings more faithful to your original data, and to search for anomalies and outliers in the original data.

 PyMDE is fast.
-PyMDE is competitive in runtime with more specialized embedding methods, and can scale to datasets with millions of items.
+PyMDE is competitive in runtime with more specialized embedding methods, like UMAP, and can scale to datasets with millions of items.
 With a GPU, it can be even faster.
 PyMDE scales well with the embedding dimension, meaning that you can easily embed into dimensions such as 50, 100, or 250.